 A dedicated category of helplines called ‘warmlines' also exist for the sole purpose of supporting those who just want to chat.
 These are run by peers with lived experience of mental health struggles.
 You can find warmlines on Find A Helpline by refining your search by specialty.

-A large number of people would prefer to talk to someone via text or web chat, or don't have a phone to call a helpline.
+A large number of people would prefer to talk to someone via text or online chat, or don't have a phone to call a helpline.
 This is a very common preference, and many helplines are moving their services online.
-For many, accessing helplines via text or web chat can feel less formal, allowing you to feel more comfortable talking about difficult topics.
+For many, accessing helplines via text or online chat can feel less formal, allowing you to feel more comfortable talking about difficult topics.

 Some people fear that if they contact a helpline then the police will be called.
 For a lot of people, this thought can cause stress and anxiety.
 Helplines often have a legal or ethical obligation to keep all your information confidential unless they believe that you, or somebody else, is in immediate danger.